A Fully Open Source APM Built For OpenTelemetry | SigNoz

 • Native support for OpenTelemetry semantic conventions

-In OpenTelemetry, every component of a distributed system is defined as an attribute.
-The attribute is nothing but a key-value pair.
-These attributes are defined by the OpenTelemetry specification as OpenTelemetry semantic conventions.
+In OpenTelemetry, every component of a distributed system is defined as an attribute, that are nothing but key-value pairs.
+These attributes help describe the "entity" that they are attached to, like a span for a web request, and are defined by the OpenTelemetry specification as OpenTelemetry semantic conventions.
 For example, here is a glimpse of how HTTP conventions look like:

 AttributeDescriptionExample